Course TTa: Foundations of Reliable Embedded Systems

 A simple STM32 hardware platform is used in some of the exercises (and is provided to participants for use after the course).[Other processor platforms can be used on this course, by prior arrangement.]

 Delivery and “Fair Use” policy (on-line training and certification)

-If you register for an on-line module on the SafeTTy Certified programme, you will have up to 3 months to complete the programme (Fast Track route) or up to 6 months to complete the programme (Standard route).
-This period (3 or 6 months) begins when you are sent the the first exercise on the programme by your Certification Tutor.
+If you register for an on-line module on the SafeTTy Certified programme, you will have up to 6 months to complete the programme.
+This period begins when you are sent the the first exercise on the programme by your Certification Tutor.